-Task Method Right-click on graph and choose Add/Modify Layer Title from the shortcut menu to add/modify layer title in active layer.
-Add Layer Title In Origin 2022b , add a label to multi-layer graphs with the page-level Mini Toolbar Add Label for Layers button ( hint : click outside of graph layers to show).
-Add Vertical/Horizont al Line With a 2D graph active, use the Insert: Straight Line menu item.
+Task Method Add Layer Title To add/modify layer title in the active layer, click on the graph layer, then click the Add Layer Title Mini Toolbar button; or right-click on the graph and choose Add/Modify Layer Title from the shortcut menu.
+Origin 2023 adds an Add Layer Title button to the layer-level Mini Toolbar.
+This is a new type of text object which is (a) center-aligned horizontally on the layer and in which (b) wrap-text is enabled.
+Once a title is added, it can be toggled ON/OFF with the Mini Toolbar button.
+Australia Land Temperature (1900 ~ 2007) Above Avg. - Under Avg.
+Behavior of this new layer title object is controlled via the LabTalk title.box property: title.box=80 (default): Box width is set at 80% of layer width (modifiable by user).
+There is no GUI resizing. title.box= 1: PowerPoint/Word-like text box but can drag handles to resize it. title.box= 0: Old style text object.
+Placement not precise.
+Size is decided by wrap result.
+Add Vertical/Horizo ntal Line With a 2D graph active, use the Insert: Straight Line menu item.
 Note that this tool allows use of a simple LabTalk expression in the At Value field (e.g. "mean(plotdata(1,Y))" which translates to "mean of 1st plot's Y dataset") for positioning the line object.
 For information, see At Axis Value.
 Annotate a Data Point This is another another option for labeling individual data points.
 Click the Annotation tool on the Tools toolbar.
 See The Annotation Tool.
-Use the corresponding toolbar buttons on Tools toolbar.
-Origin supports: Arrow, Curved Arrow.Line, Polyline, Curve, Freehand Draw.
-Add Drawing Objects Rectangle, Circle, Polygon, Region.
-New for Origin 2022b : On the Tools toolbar "split-button" with the Arrow and Curved Arrow tools, you'll now find a Distance Annotation button for drawing a scale-labeled, double-headed arrow between two points on a 2D graph.
+Add Drawing Objects Use the corresponding toolbar buttons on Tools toolbar.
+Origin supports: Arrow, Curved Arrow.
+Line, Polyline, Curve, Freehand Draw.
+Rectangle, Circle, Polygon, Region.

-Task Method Insert Equation button group on the Tools toolbar.
+Task Method Insert Equation, Word Object, Excel Object, Other OLE Object Insert Equation button group on the Tools toolbar.
 For equations, note that you can download a free App from the OriginLab File Exchange, for adding LaTeX objects to worksheets and graphs.
-Insert Equation, Word Object, Excel Object, Other OLE Object Insert Object dialog now has a "Use Current Selection as Default" check-box to allow inserting a user-specified object, without opening the dialog.
-You can override (i.e. open the dialog) by pressing Shift while clicking the Insert Object button.
 Insert Image Right-click on the graph and choose Insert Images From Files.
 You will be asked whether you want to insert your image as a background for the active graph layer.
 Answering yes will cause the image to be imported and placed behind plots, graph legends, text objects, etc. Add Table Click the New Link Table button on the Add Object to Graph toolbar and then click on the graph.
 From the main menu, choose Insert: Table.
 To edit table content, double-click the table object.
 To format the table, select it and use the available Mini Toolbar.
-Equation
+Equation Pix Beguation Y No Weight Intercept 0.20419 - 0.02943 Slope 0.97864 - 0.05962 Residual Sum of Squares 0.94825 Residual Sum of Squares 0.94825 Residual Sum of Squares 0.89584 Degrees of Freedom 30 Defrecolors: Bold2 Recent colors Recent colors Recent colors Recent colors Recent colors Recent colors Insert Date & Time Stamp Date & Time button on the Add Object to Graph toolbar.
+Insert Project Path Project Path button on the Add Object to Graph toolbar.